 Body Drench Quick Tan Mist – smells like vanilla or chocolate or something, which helps a lot with the icky fake tanner smell.
 I think you can just spray it on the competition day too, if you wanted a boost, since it has a nice dark instant color.
 It’s relatively rub-resistant once it’s fully dry, but I don’t know how sweat-resistant it is.
 I’ve gotten good results from it each time, so long as I am careful about applying it evenly.

 L’Oreal Sublime Bronze Self-Tanning Lotion – available in most drugstores and very popular with my team.
 Easy to use, smells alright (sort of fake lemon-y).
-One weird thing about it is that it is super glittery, so not advisable for application day of, particular for men.
+One weird thing about it is that it is super glittery, so not advisable for application day of, particularly for men.

 I haven’t tried the following products personally, but have heard/read good things about them.